inspec/inspec/docs-chef-io/content/inspec/resources/docker.md

 ## Syntax

-A `docker` resource block declares allows you to write test for many containers:
+A `docker` resource block allows you to write tests for many containers:

     describe docker.containers do
       its('images') { should_not include 'u12:latest' }